How Long Do Mushrooms Last | 7 Tips to Keep them Fresh

 Cooked mushrooms need to be stored in airtight containers or resealable plastic bags.
 The process is the same as outlined in the freezing section.

-You may choose to refrigerate or freeze your mushrooms, but remember that when refrigerated, cooked mushrooms last much shorter than when frozen – 3-5 days versus 10-12 months.
+You may choose to refrigerate or freeze your mushrooms, but remember that when refrigerated, cooked ones last much shorter than when frozen – 3-5 days versus 10-12 months.

 You can opt for drying your mushrooms if you don’t have enough freezer space.
 To dry mushrooms, follow the steps below.